Major Groups > Gilled Mushrooms > Dark-Spored > Stropharioid Mushrooms > Stropharia aeruginosa

 Stropharia aeruginosa

-Stropharia caerulea is nearly identical to the naked eye—although, in theory, its gill edges are not whitish and contrasting, like those of Stropharia aeruginosa.
-Under the microscope, however, Stropharia caerulea has very different gill edges; they are lined with fusiform chrysocystidia, whereas the gill edges of Stropharia aeruginosa are lined with capitate, non-refractive cheilocystidia.
+Stropharia cyanea is nearly identical to the naked eye—although, in theory, its gill edges are not white and contrasting, like those of Stropharia aeruginosa; additionally its young stem is a bit less shaggy and its ring is less well developed.
+Under the microscope, however, Stropharia cyanea has very different gill edges; they are lined with fusiform chrysocystidia, whereas the gill edges of Stropharia aeruginosa are lined with non-refractive cystidia.

-Stropharia pseudocyanea (also known as "Stropharia albocyanea") is very similar but features a poorly developed ring; its cap is usually much paler, when young, than the cap of Stropharia aeruginosa.
-Microscopically the two species are inseparable.
+Stropharia pseudocyanea (also known as "Stropharia albocyanea") is very similar, but it tends to grow in grassy areas and features a poorly developed ring; its cap is often much paler, when young, than the cap of Stropharia aeruginosa.
+Under the microscope the cheilocystidia of Stropharia pseudocyanea are narrower and less abruptly swollen.

 Psilocybe aeruginosa is a synonym.